chaoss/augur/docs/source/docker/getting-started.rst

    The frontend is very out of date and will likely not work.
 It is still available, but it is in the process of being replaced with an entirely new frontend so the old frontend is not being actively fixed.

 - ``augurlabs/augur:database``, an empty PostgreSQL database with the Augur schema installed
+- ``augurlabs/augur:test_data``, a PostgreSQL database loaded with the data used in our testing environment

 If you're not familiar with Docker, their `starting guide <https://www.docker.com/resources/what-container>`_ is a great resource.